JakobKSvaneborg/gpaw/doc/tutorialsexercises/magnetic/mft/mft.rst

 two cobalt atoms inside the unit cell will precess in-phase for an acoustic spin-wave, why both of the single sublattice models provide reasonable results in this limit.
-Interestingly, both models actually also provide a good describtion of the acoustic magnon dispersion on the entire G-M path, a conclusion extending even all the way to the K-point in the case of a cylindrical site volume.
+Interestingly, both models actually also provide a good description of the acoustic magnon dispersion on the entire G-M path, a conclusion extending even all the way to the K-point in the case of a cylindrical site volume.